Tr4shL0rd/ytDownloader/README.md

 -   progress bar in GUI
 -   all entries and button stays in the same place no matter if the url entry box is there or not
+-   Icon for windows taskbar

 ## General

 -   Google Drive for file sharing
 -   SMS API For Google Drive Link
--   Icon for windows taskbar
+-   Add gif that shows how to use GUI and CLI

 # DONE